Fi717/reading-notes-v1/README.md

 - Football
 - Reading
 - Movies
+- Nature

 Outside of work, I spend most of most of my time...

 #### About
 This markdown file has been made to demonstrate...

+#### Growrth Mindset
+> A growth mindet is all about overcoming the habit of describing oneself in terms of failure.
+Rather, one should be receptive to challenges that foster the growth of intellegence and talent.

+!
+[This is the octocat] (https://cdn.freebiesupply.com/logos/large/2x/github-octocat-logo-black-and-white.png)